Cricket Hill Garden

 Cross pollination from two genetically distinct plants necessary for fruit to set.
 Trees should be planted no more than 20' apart to ensure good pollination.

 Site requirements: Full sun location with evenly moist soil.
 Pawpaws will grow in the shade but fruit set will be poor.

 Size at maturity: Trees can be maintained at about 15' tall.
 Pawpaws sucker readily.

 Hardiness: Native from New York west to southeastern Nebraska, and south to northern Florida and eastern Texas.
 Will grow in USDA zones 5-9.

-Plant size: 3 year old seedling, about 2' tall with a well developed root system.
-Will likely produce fruit in 4-5 years if given good care.
+Plant size: 2 year old seedling, about 6-8'' tall with a well developed root system.
+4-5 year old seedlings are approx. 24" tall and will likely produce fruit in 4 years if given good care.

-When we ship: Available for LATE SPRING OR FALL 2016 shipping.
-Potted plants also available at the nursery this spring.
+When we ship: Available for SPRING 2022 shipping.

 Shipping restrictions: None.